Coolant Leak Repair Cost

 Radiator Cap

-Yes, even something as simple as a damaged or improperly torqued radiator cap can lead to coolant leaking from your car.
-With time, it’s also possible the cap’s seals dry out and crack, allowing pressurized antifreeze to leak out.
+Yes, even something as straightforward as a damaged or incorrectly torqued radiator cap can lead to coolant leaking from your car.
+With time, it’s also possible the cap’s seals dry out and crack, allowing pressurized antifreeze to escape out.

 Repair Costs

-How much is a coolant leak repair stemming from a leaky radiator cap?
+How much is a coolant leak repair stemming from a faulty radiator cap?
 If the cap just needs tightening, repairs may cost nothing.

-However, if the cap needs to be replaced, expect to spend less than $50 on a new one at an automotive parts store.
+However, if the top needs to be replaced, anticipate spending less than $50 on a fresh one at an automotive supply store.

 Cracked Expansion Tank